deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/embedding-user-guide.md

 ### environment variables

-You can specify the `HF_MODEL_ID` environment variable to load a model from Hugging Face hub.
+You can specify the `HF_MODEL_ID` environment variable to load a model from HuggingFace hub.
+DJLServing will download the model from HuggingFace hub and optimize the model with OnnxRuntime at runtime.

 ```
 OPTION_ENGINE=OnnxRuntime